matrix-org/matrix-spec-proposals/proposals/3973-widgetapi-user-directory-search.md

 ## Security considerations

 The same considerations as in [MSC2762](https://github.com/matrix-org/matrix-spec-proposals/pull/2762) apply.
-The widget will be able to receive information about who is present on the homeserver / user directory.
+This feature will allow the widget to be able to receive information about who is present on the homeserver / in the user directory.
+This information could be used by the widget to send it to a third-party server to store or misuse it.
+However, the access will only be possible when the user accepts the capability and grant access if the widget is trusted by the user.

 ## Unstable prefix